 - Have given up on digesting the so widely referenced Pro Git Book as it's too comprehensive and into the details

-- Have found yourself traversing numerous Stack Overflow threads in search for enlightenment – only to realise all answers are written to and by "the inner circle"
+- Have found yourself traversing numerous Stack Overflow threads in search for enlightenment – only to realize all answers are written to and by "the inner circle"

-Don't loose faith – the pit of success awaits!
+Don't lose faith – the pit of success awaits!

-In this blog I'll try to shed some light on both the conceptual parts of Git in combination with illustrations and hands-on examples, pulling you into the pit of success.
+In this blog, I'll try to shed some light on the conceptual parts of Git in combination with illustrations and hands-on examples, pulling you into the pit of success.

-All in all with the end goal of helping you become completely independent in working with Git; so that you can increase your productivity, and start enjoying working with it for real!
+All in all, with the end goal of helping you become completely independent in working with Git so that you can increase your productivity and start enjoying source code management for real!

-Who knows, you might even outshine your local Git guru when you're done reading this blog! 😆
+You might even outshine your local Git guru or throw away that Cheat Sheet when you're done reading this blog! 😆